s

 Location: Haus Sommer is located at Uferhallen Kulturwerkstatt.
 The atelier with tatami and tea kitchen allows suspension on bamboo for 4 couples.
 The small group size creates an intimate frame to explore Shibari for single participants, couples, or for small groups of peers.

-If you are new to Shibari and interested in this class, please send a mail to the address below.
-It usually is possible to join, also as newbie.
-Because of the small group size, and Dasniya‘s approach to adapt to personal experience levels.
+If you are new to bondage/shibari and interested in this class, please send a mail to the address below.
+Because of the small group size in this class the level is always adapted to the levels of the group.

 – Please bring soft, comfortable clothes and ropes if you have.